TonyMane/caddis/README.md

-Saved R files (rds files), workflows, manuscripts of interest.
+Saved R files (rds files), workflows, meta-data files, and manuscripts of interest.

-caddis_toy_meta.csv; subset of meta data from 12 samples, used as small dada2 tutorial for Catie Williams-REU.

-caddis_meta.csv; file meta-data (sample names, sample types) for all 95 samples from April-2021 time sampling.
+Fly-Microbiome-07062021.csv; Insect microbiome studies used for initial comparison study of MT-caddis flys to other insects.
+Note, not comprehensive, focused mainly on studies where Earth Microbiome primers were used for amplifying V4 16S rRNA gene for direct comparison with our samples.
+Put together for Catie Williams REU.

+bash07012021.R; just a simple R script that will run dada2 via R/bash.

 caddis-stripped-06262021.RDS; R session containing the final phyloseq object for n=95 samples from April-2021 time sampling.
 Created using dada2/phyloseq default settings.

+caddis_toy_meta.csv; subset of meta data from 12 samples, used as small dada2 tutorial for Catie Williams-REU.

+caddis_meta.csv; file meta-data (sample names, sample types) for all 95 samples from April-2021 time sampling, also for Catie Williams-REU.

 insectcompare_07072021.csv; metadata and other information for comparative analyses of insect populations, specifically Caddis Flys from April 2021 sampling and several publically available sample types.